naveen4yalla/Instawork/README.md

 ## Features:
 1) List page to show the Team
+   - Shows the count of the  team members and the member details
-2) Add page to add the users
+3) Add page to add the users
+   - phone number and email should be unique.Phone number should be of 10 characters
+   - By default member role is set to regular
-3) Edit page to edit the user info
+5) Edit page to edit the user info
+   - can make changes or delete the member

 # Tech Stacks
 1. Django
+2. Frontend-HTML,CSS,JS,Bootstrap

 ##  Screenshots
 1. List Page